ec0lint/ec0lint/docs/rules/quotes.md

 var single = `single`;
 ```

-`{ "allowTemplateLiterals": false }` will not disallow the usage of all template literals.
-If you want to forbid any instance of template literals, use [no-restricted-syntax](no-restricted-syntax.md) and target the `TemplateLiteral` selector.

 ## When Not To Use It

 If you do not need consistency in your string styles, you can safely disable this rule.